stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/pagesetup/get_suppressendnotes/_index.md

 title: Aspose::Words::PageSetup::get_SuppressEndnotes method
 linktitle: get_SuppressEndnotes
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::PageSetup::get_SuppressEndnotes method.
-True if endnotes are printed at the end of the next section that doesn't suppress endnotes.
-Suppressed endnotes are printed before the endnotes in that section in C++.
+description: 'Aspose::Words::PageSetup::get_SuppressEndnotes method.
+True if endnotes are printed at the end of the next section that doesn''t suppress endnotes.
+Suppressed endnotes are printed before the endnotes in that section in C++.'
 type: docs
 weight: 4100
 url: /cpp/aspose.words/pagesetup/get_suppressendnotes/